Image credit: Unsplash

 3. Get back up and try again.

-Of course, when we go through disappointment – depending on what it is, we might feel very humiliated or let down, and that can take away the excitement and pure joy we felt when we first started doing that thing that resulted in the disappointment.
-However, what makes us is not our successes or the failures, it’s the message we send ourselves.
-We are worthy of the very thing or experience that we’re after.
+Of course, when we go through disappointment – depending on what it is, we might feel very humiliated or let down, and that can take away the excitement and pure joy we felt initially.
+However, what makes us is not our successes or our failures, it’s the messages that we send ourselves.
+I always say that we are all worthy of the very thing or experience that we’re after.
+Why?
+Because we are!
 Getting back up again says that our goals and our interests matter, and it says that we are worthy of having whatever it is that we desire (within reason, of course!).

 Did I miss anything?!
 Let me know ( in one way or another)!